-Off a Fire Alarm Level Elementary Middle/High 3.13 MINIMUM MAXIMUM MINIMUM MAXIMUM 1st Violation Short Term Out- of-School Suspension for five (5) days Short Term Out-of- School Suspension for seven (7) days Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school 2 nd Violation Short Term Out- of-School Suspension for seven (7) days Short Term Out-of- School Suspension for nine (9) days Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school 3 rd Violation Short Term Out-of-School Suspension for ten (10) days weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school
+DAMAGING OR SETTING OFF A FIRE Elementary Middle & High ALARM LEVEL 3.13 MINIMUM MAXIMUM MINIMUM MAXIMUM 1 st Violation Short-Term Out- of-School Suspension for three (3) days Short-Term Out-of- School Suspension for five (5) days Requires a Disciplinary Hearing to expel for 18 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school 2 nd Violation Short-Term Out- of-School Suspension for five (5) days Disciplinary Hearing to suspend or expel for 9 weeks Requires a Disciplinary Hearing to expel for 27 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school 3rd Violation Short-Term Out- of-School Suspension for seven (7) days Disciplinary Hearing to expel for 18 weeks Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school Requires a Disciplinary Hearing to expel for 36 weeks and referral to the alternative school Combination of local inter ventions, supports, a and disciplinary respo nse may be appropriate.

-Terroristic Threats: A terroristic threat is any communication that could be perceived as a threat by a school administrator to commit any act of violence or to burn or damage property.
-Terroristic threats shall also include, but are not limited to, making false calls to 911 which have the effect of causing a lock-down of a school building, the evacuation of a school building, or the search of a school building, or any bus, property, or building belonging to the school district by the school resource officer or any other public safety officer or agency, or the use of electronic communication to convey text, video, or images which have the effect of causing a disruption of the school.
+Terroristic Threats: A terroristic threat is any threat through written or verbal language or act which creates a fear of harm and/or conveys a serious expression of intent to harm, to commit any act of violence or to burn or damage property.
+Terroristic threats shall also include, but are not limited to, bomb threats, making false calls to 911 which have the effect of causing a lock-down of a school building, the evacuation of a school building, or the search of a school building, or any bus, property, or building belonging to the school district by the school resource officer or any other public safety officer or agency, or the use of electronic communication to convey text, video, images or spreading false rumors which have the effect of causing a disruption of the school.